 Are our protection from foreign bodies that enter the blood, such as allergens.

 Help to protect against changed (mutated) cells, such as cancer.

-The main function of plateletsis blood clotting.
-Platelets are much smaller in size than the other blood cells.
+The main function of platelets is blood clotting.
+Platelets are much smaller than the other blood cells.
 They group together to form clumps, or a plug, in the hole of a vessel to stop bleeding.

 A complete blood cell count (CBC) is a measurement of size, number, and maturity of the different blood cells in a specific volume of blood.
-A CBC can be used to determine many abnormalities with either the production or destruction of blood cells.
+A CBC can be used to find many abnormalities with either the production or destruction of blood cells.
 Changes from the normal number, size, or maturity of the blood cells can be used to show an infection or disease process.
-Often with an infection, there will be a highernumber of white blood cells.
+Often with an infection, there is a higher number of white blood cells.
 Many forms of cancer can affect the bone marrow production of blood cells.
-An increase in the immature white blood cells in a CBC can be linkedto leukemia.
+An increase in the immature white blood cells in a CBC can be linked to leukemia.
 Anemia and sickle cell disease will have abnormally low hemoglobin.

 Some common blood tests include the following:

 Complete blood count (CBC), which includes:

 Red blood cell count (RBC)